San Francisco JROTC Cadets Tackle STEM at Camp Parks

 |0

-This work, San Francisco JROTC Cadets Tackle STEM at Camp Parks [Image 2 of 2], by Jim O'Donnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, San Francisco JROTC Cadets Tackle STEM at Camp Parks, by Jim O'Donnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.